martell/m1n1/proxyclient/m1n1/ane/README.md

 ### Multi-ANEs ??

-Regarding the multi-processor ane\*'s,
-I only have a T8103 to study so I'm not 100% on this, but my understanding is that:
+I only have a T8103 in front of me so I'm not 100% on this, but regarding the multi-processor ane\*'s, my understanding is that:

 1) each device is an indepedent instance
 2) there's very minimal binary diffs in firmware
 3) .. without a central communication / sync mechanism
-4) T600X's don't leverge the multi-engines
+4) T600X's don't leverge the multi-ane's

 My guess is that apple copy-pasted the processors and realized concurrency was too hard / unecessary post-prod.
+Backing this is the patent, titled "*Scalable* Neural Network Processing Engine", which says, "in some embodiments... multiple activated neural processor circuits perform ... in parallel" [2]; immediately the next sentence discusses "deactivated" processors for "power saving" mode [2].
+Nothing more about multi-engines.
+Hmmm.
-AFAIK the mmio ranges I describe below hold true for the other engines, so would be interesting to see if the idle silicons can be resuscitated...
+AFAIK the MMIO ranges (described below) hold true for the other boards, so would be interesting to see if the idle silicons can be resuscitated...

 ### Specs

 Each board (1 <= M <= 4) can have 8 or 16 (N) neural engines [2].
-Each of the N engines have 256 MAD circuits (X = 256) [2].
+Each of the N engines have 256 MADD circuits (X = 256) [2].
 This value seems constant.
 For device with 1 board (M = 1), it can have 8 neural engines which provides 1\*8\*256 (2,048) operations in each processing cycle [2].
 For a device with two neural processor circuits (M = 2), with